DEFRA/software-development-standards/standards/docker_standards.md

 and to run the tests

 `docker-compose -p ffc-demo-service-test up -f docker-compose.yaml -f docker-compose.test.yaml`

-## Avoid conflicts with unique container names
-The docker container name should be unique in override files if they may be run simultaneously.

-If the `docker-compose.yaml` and the `docker-compose.test.yaml` had the same name conflicts will occur if tearing down and rebuilding the container happens while both containers are in use.

-An example of setting the container name can be seen in the sample yaml in [Use override files to reduce duplication](#use-override-files-to-reduce-duplication).

 ## Use environment variables to guarantee unique projects and containers
 When running on a build server a combination of the `-p` switch and environment variables can be used to ensure each build and test has unique project and container names.